 New Listing Requirement: All extensions uploaded to JED after 10th January 2017 are required to use the Joomla Update System.
-This will help to ensure that site owners are always notified of when a new version of their installed extensions is available.
-Keeping extensions up to date can help to improve security.
+This will help to ensure that site owners are always notified when a new version of any extensions they have installed is available.
+Keeping extensions up to date is crucial to website security.

 In this guideline, we include a brief detail about how to implement the Joomla Update System for free and paid extensions.
 All developers are encouraged to visit Joomla Docs for more information or check how other extensions have already to adopted the update system.

 With regards to extensions already listed on JED, they will not be unpublished if they are not in compliance with this new requirement.
 Instead, a popup warning will be shown to users when clicking the Download button, informing them that the extension doesn't support update servers and therefore must be updated manually.